Laura Huertas Millán

 Laura Huertas Millán (b.
-1983) is a French artist and filmmaker.
+1983) is a Colombian-French artist and filmmaker.
 Her works have been presented in various cinema festivals, including the IFFR, FIDMarseille, Cinéma du Réel, Berlinale (Forum Expanded), and Locarno Film Festival.
 Widely shown in the contemporary art world, her artworks are part of public and private collections in Europe and the Americas.

 Biography

 Laura Huertas Millán was born in Bogotá, Colombia, in 1983.
 She moved to Paris for college where she earned a PhD in Ethnographic Fictions in 2017.
 Since then, she has produced work in the genre of ethnofiction, a method which blends anthropological evidence with elements of creative storytelling.
-Her work deals with themes of imperialism, the post-colonial Other, and objectivation of non-Western bodies.
-Thus far, Millán has created a total of seven films.
-Many of Millán's works have been presented in solo and group exhibitions, solo screenings, and in cinema festivals.
-Millán also has written articles for art publications such as "De l'Amérique" (2011), "Les mythologies absentes" (2013), "The Obsidian King" (2016), and "The Liar" (2017).
+Her work deals with themes of imperialism, the post-colonial Other, and objectification of non-Western bodies.
+As of 2020, Huertas Millán has created a total of eight films.
+Many of her works have been presented in solo and group exhibitions, solo screenings, and in cinema festivals.
+Huertas Millán also has written articles for art publications such as "De l'Amérique" (2011), "Les mythologies absentes" (2013), "The Obsidian King" (2016), and "The Liar" (2017).

 Education

-Millán attend at the School of Fine Arts (MFA, 2009) and Le Fresnoy (MFA, 2012), and received her PhD in Ethnographic Fictions in 2017 from PSL University (SACRe program).
+Huertas Millán attended the School of Fine Arts (MFA, 2009) and Le Fresnoy (MFA, 2012), and received her PhD in Ethnographic Fictions in 2017 from PSL University (SACRe program).

 Artworks

-In Millán's work in ethnofictions: a work that introduces art in the form of storytelling, she draws her inspiration from Chick Strand and Trinh T. Minh-ha; both filmmakers who offer critiques from an "imperialist and colonialist gaze."
-In this perspective, Millán examines the study of anthropological origins, such as cultural and social development that is seen in humans.
+In Huertas Millán's work in ethnofictions: a work that introduces art in the form of storytelling, she draws her inspiration from Chick Strand and Trinh T. Minh-ha; both filmmakers who offer critiques from an "imperialist and colonialist gaze."
+In this perspective, Huertas Millán examines the study of anthropological origins, such as cultural and social development that is seen in humans.
 Her artworks intersects between cinema and contemporary art to convey post-colonialism and social history as methodologies to her work, which analyses the direct origins that impacts the way humans live.
-Jiíbie (2019), El Laberinto (2018), and Sol Negro (2016) are among of many eminent works created by Millán that examines modern life in relation to its history.
+Jiíbie (2019), El Laberinto (2018), and Sol Negro (2016) are among of many eminent works created by Huertas Millán that examines modern life in relation to its history.

 Jiíbie (2019)

 In Jiíbie (2019), her work focuses on nature and the pivotal roots the plant, jiíbie (or mambe), and its sacred ties with the Muiná-Muruí community; the native people of America who "have used and revered the coca leaf" and its production in the Colombian Amazon.
 The medium showcases the film in rich, dark colours with minimal gradient in the background to merge the distinct colors as the speaker voices the importance the plant.
-Jiíbie was presented in various cinema festivals, such as Berlinale, Punto de Vista, Cámara Lúcida, and among many more; the film was also exhibited at the Future Generation Art Prize at Pinchuk Art Centre and Venice Biennial.
+Jiíbie was presented in various cinema festivals, such as the Berlinale, Punto de Vista, Cámara Lúcida, and among many more; the film was also exhibited at the Future Generation Art Prize at Pinchuk Art Centre and Venice Biennale.